Green beans cooked until crisp-tender with flavors from garlic and olives and a hint of lemon for this Mediterranean-style bean salad.

 Green beans have a bad reputation due to the not so much haute cuisine green bean casserole, which appears on every table in the US on Thanksgiving Day.
 I am talking about the canned mushroom soup version with French fried onion (are those even real food?).
 But green beans can do better than that, cooked until crisp-tender with flavor from garlic and olives and a hint of lemon.

-Such as my imaginary grandma down there in the South of Italy would went to the farmers market and get the freshest ingredients for her dinner, I went to the grocery store and tried my best.
+Such as my imaginary grandma down there in the South of Italy would go to the farmers market and get the freshest ingredients for her dinner, I went to the grocery store and tried my best.
 I looked for the good olives, pitted but salty and firm, I picked the ripest tomatoes and the brightest green beans.
 But as it came down to the sourdough bread for the croutons, I had to compromise with store bought croutons and actually liked them.
 They put more oil on them, when I would ever dare and that’s a good thing.
-I bailed on the fresh herbs, because I thought I just use some from my herb garden and forgot about that I already harvested what I haven’t killed yet.
+I bailed on the fresh herbs because I thought I just use some from my herb garden and forgot about that I already harvested what I haven’t killed yet.
 And I also skipped the onion because I was going to share dinner with someone who couldn’t stand them.
 Damn it.
 If I were you I would go for red onions, just saying.
 I also was more than happy with just the lemon juice, more like a seasoning than a dressing.
-One of those dressings with anchovies would be great with this salad, if you insist on a dressing.
-Also Parmesan cheese would be a good substitute for feta.
+One of those dressings with anchovies would be great with this salad if you insist on a dressing.
+Also, Parmesan cheese would be a good substitute for feta.

 - 450 g / 1 lb. green beans (I used Blue Lake Beans)